ItsNotGoodName/ansible-role-unifi/README.md

 # ansible-role-unifi

-UniFi Network Application for Debian 11.
+UniFi Network Application for Debian 11 and 12.

-MongoDB repository will be added.
+External MongoDB apt repository will be added.

+`libssl1.1` will be added for Debian 12.

 This role follows Ubiquiti's [official guide](https://help.ui.com/hc/en-us/articles/220066768-UniFi-Network-How-to-Install-and-Update-via-APT-on-Debian-or-Ubuntu).